IBM/solsa/README.md

      - name: solsa-translator
        newName: us.icr.io/groved/solsa-translator
    ```
-   The IKS cluster definition demonstrates how to instruct SolSA to generate a
+   The IKS context definition demonstrates how to instruct SolSA to generate a
    Kustomize overlay that will rename docker images so that instead of being
    pulled from the local registry on the dev machine, the images will instead be
    pulled from a specific namespace in the IBM Container Registry.
 Specific